Is it safe to mix fluoridated tap water with infant formula? I've heard that too much fluoride can harm a baby's teeth.

 You can safely use fluoridated tap water to prepare infant formula.
 Exposure to fluoride during infancy helps prevent tooth decay.

-However, regularly mixing powdered or liquid concentrate infant formula with fluoridated water might increase your child's risk of developing faint white markings or streaks on the teeth — a sign of mild enamel fluorosis.
+However, regularly mixing powdered or liquid concentrate infant formula with fluoridated water might increase your child's risk of developing faint white lines or streaks on the teeth (fluorosis) if these kinds of formula are your child's main source of food.

 See more Expert Answers